Demographics of the world: Unemployment rate

 note: 30% combined unemployment and underemployment in many non-industrialized countries; developed countries typically 4%–12% unemployment (2007 est.)

 Languages

 Worldwide, English is used widely as a lingua franca and can be seen to be the dominant language at this time.
-The world's largest language by native speakers is Mandarin Chinese which is a first language of around 960 million people, or 12.44% of the population, predominantly in Greater China.
+The world's largest language by native speakers is Mandarin Chinese which is a first language of around 1,100 million people, or 12.44% of the population, predominantly in Greater China.
 Spanish is spoken by around 330 to 400 million people, predominantly in the Americas and Spain.
-Hindi is spoken by about 370 to 420 million speakers, mostly in India and Pakistan.
+Hindustani (Hindi-Urdu) is spoken by about 370 to 420 million speakers, mostly in India and Pakistan.

-Arabic is spoken by around 350 million people predomimantly in Arab world.
+Arabic is spoken by around 350 million people predominantly in Arab world.
 Bengali is spoken by around 250 million people worldwide, predominantly in Bangladesh and India.
 Portuguese is spoken by about 230 million speakers in Portugal, Brazil, East Timor, and Southern Africa.

 There are numerous other languages, grouped into nine major families: